socsieng/sendkeys/README.md

 sendkeys mouse-position
 ```

-Use the `--wait` option to capture multiple mouse positions in a session.
+Use the `--watch` option to capture the location of mouse clicks, and combine it with `--output commands` to output
+approximate mouse commands that can be used to _replay_ mouse actions.

 ## Prerequisites